Experienced Trial Lawyer

 Education and Training

 John graduated from the Northfield Mount Hermon School in Massachusetts and studied as a Rotary Exchange Student in the Philippines before earning a B.A. in Government and History from Skidmore College in Saratoga Springs, New York.

-After college, John was as a registered lobbyist with the Commission on Independent Colleges and Universities (cIcu) in Albany, New York.
-He was put in charge of the Council of Governing Boards, which recruited prominent trustees of 115 private colleges and universities in New York State to lobby Congress and the State Legislature to support higher education.
+After college, John was a registered lobbyist with the Commission on Independent Colleges and Universities (cIcu) in Albany, New York.
+He was put in charge of the Council of Governing Boards, which recruited and organized business leaders who served as trustees of 115 private colleges and universities to lobby Congress and the New York State Legislature to support higher education.
 John worked closely with the Council's first Chairman, Bob Keeshan (a.k.a.
 Captain Kangaroo) and his successor, Peter Warren, the Chairman and CEO of Pepsico International.

 John left politics to earn a law degree, magna cum laude, from New York Law School, where he was Articles Editor of the Law Review and a member of the team that won the National Moot Court Competition.
 During law school, he served as an intern to U.S. District Judge Kevin Thomas Duffy and as a research assistant to former U.S. Magistrate Judge, later U.S. District Judge, Shira A. Scheindlin.

 Upon graduation from law school, John served as a law clerk to U.S. Circuit Judge Roger J. Miner on the U.S. Court of Appeals for the Second Circuit.

-In 2012, John formed The Howley Law Firm to provide the same high-quality legal representation to healthcare professionals.
-He currently represents an electrical engineering company in a $50 million fraud and breach of contract lawsuit brought by Con Edison, and he continues to represent the Police Benevolent Association as its outside trial lawyer in labor and employment litigation.
+In 2012, John formed The Howley Law Firm to provide the same high-quality legal representation to executives, professionals, and business owners.
+He currently represents an electrical engineering company in a $50 million fraud and breach of contract lawsuit brought by Con Edison, a casino in an $85 million fraud and conversion lawsuit brought by the Central Bank of Bangladesh, and the Police Benevolent Association of the City of New York as its outside trial lawyer in labor and employment litigation.

 Pro Bono and Volunteer Service